The Refugees Initiative

 User Research

-I conducted a primary research.
-I interviewed users, made surveys and a competitive audit as well as a usability study.
-My assumptions changed in a way that some biasses could be dispelled, like e.g. that people are afraid of accepting help from others.
+I conducted primary research.
+I interviewed users, conducted surveys, and conducted a competitive audit and a usability study.
+My assumptions changed so that some biases could be dispelled, like, e.g., that people are afraid of accepting help from others.

 Pain Points